 Reflux vs. Ulcers

-What is commonly called heartburn is actually gastroesophageal reflux disease (GERD) and is much more common than ulcer disease.
-In GERD, acid from the stomach washes back (refluxes) into the lower part of the stomach and causes burning, pressure, belching and a bitter taste.
+They symptoms described as heartburn is usually due to gastroesophageal reflux disease (GERD), a condition that is much more common than ulcer disease.
+With GERD, acid from the stomach washes back (refluxes) into the lower part of the stomach and causes burning, pressure, belching and a bitter taste.
 It is often worse after eating, especially if you lie down.
 Spicy foods certainly may provoke symptoms of GERD and, if frequent, damage to the lower esophagus may lead to narrowing, difficulty swallowing, or other complications.
 Ulcer disease, on the other hand, usually causes upper abdominal pain that is relieved by eating and worse between meals, bleeding (causing black, tarry stools) or no symptoms at all.
 Effective treatments are available for both problems.

 So, if you have GERD, by all means, avoid those foods that you have noticed worsen your symptoms and if symptoms are frequent, talk to your doctor about treatment options.
 If you have ulcer disease, avoid NSAIDs, find out (with your doctor's help) if you have H.Pylori infection, and if you do, take the antibiotics that effectively eradicate the bacteria.
 And if your kid brother keeps pestering you about your diet, give him that lecture about his smoking.